emard/esp32ecp5/README.md

 # Connect ESP32 to WiFi

-This is how to manually setup WiFi by creating auto-executable file named "main.py" from ">>>" micropython command prompot.
+This is how to manually setup WiFi by creating auto-executable file named "main.py" by copy-pasting text to ">>>" micropython command prompt.
 Later will be explained how to setup simple roaming profile with multiple APs and passwords.